 Thousands of calls are received annually in the AAS Central Office from the public and the media regarding referrals and informational needs.
 Public education and information have become core functions of AAS.

 To that end, AAS has produced a variety of fact sheets, brochures, statistical reports, books, and resources offered to the public and professional communities.

 AAS has produced major conferences of research presentations and panels, training workshops, and interactive discussions annually since its inaugural meeting.
 Major papers from this meeting often appear in addition to independently submitted research and case studies, in the Association’s peer-reviewed journal Suicide and Life-Threatening Behavior.

 AAS also sponsors a second conference each year, Healing After Suicide Loss, which brings together professionals and survivors to share information specific to working through suicide bereavement.

 In January 1995, AAS moved its Central Office to Washington, DC after 14 years in Denver, CO.
-With that move and appointment of Dr. Alan L. Berman to be Executive Director, a renewed commitment toward intellectual and proactive leadership was made by the Board of Directors.

 An active program of externally supported research and prevention programming has begun and complements AAS’s on-going investment in setting standards for and upgrading the skills and understandings of those who work with at-risk individuals.
 AAS is the nationally-recognized leader in developing and implementing training and accreditation programs.
 Our evidence-based trainings include Recognizing and Responding to Suicide Risk, Psychological Autopsy Certification Training, College and University Suicide Prevention Accreditation, and many more.